FrancisBanville/ms_interpreting_probabilities/README.md

 data accumulates, interactions in metawebs should tend towards binarity, approaching probability values of $0$ (repeatedly failing to observe an interaction between two co-occurring taxa) and $1$ (observing an interaction at least once).
+Although *neutrally* forbidden interactions [i.e., between rare species, @Canard2012Emergencea] tend to have low probability values in local networks, they may have higher probabilities in the metaweb (i.e., when species' biological traits can support an interaction if they were to encounter each other).
+Likewise, non-co-occurring taxa may have a non-zero probability of interaction in the metaweb.

-The extent of sampling effort thus influences our evaluation of probabilities of potential interactions, as sampling over a larger area or for a longer duration enables us to capture a greater number of regional interactions [@McLeod2021Sampling].
+The extent of sampling effort influences our evaluation of probabilities of potential interactions, as sampling over a larger area or for a longer duration enables us to capture a greater number of regional interactions [@McLeod2021Sampling].
 However, in contrast with local networks of probabilistic interactions, which describe local interaction stochasticity, regional interactions are not evaluated for any particular local context.
 In Box 3, we discuss the differences in spatial and temporal scaling of regional interactions compared to local interactions.
 We do so by using the host-parasite networks of
 @Kopelke2017FooStra as an illustration of spatial scaling.

-Although *neutrally* forbidden interactions [i.e., between rare species, @Canard2012Emergencea] tend to have low probability values in local networks, they may have higher probabilities in the metaweb (i.e., when species' biological traits can support an interaction if they were to encounter each other).
-Likewise, non-co-occurring taxa may have a non-zero probability of interaction in the metaweb.
+## Potential interactions are sometimes linked to environmental conditions

+### Biological feasibility

 Potential interactions describe what we refer to as the *biological* feasibility of interactions, which is based solely on the regional traits distributions